 The thinking routines used in this session are What makes you say that?, Generate-Classify-Relate and Headlines (Ritchhart et al., 2014).
 The objective of the first one is that students find the similarities that irregular verbs can have, so that they can learn the verbs in an easier way.
-The second thinking routine is very helpful to organize the previous knowledge they already have.
-In the case of Headlines, it is used to reflect on the learning process and summarize in a sentence what they have learnt.
+In the case of Headlines, the idea is that students can reflect on their learning process and summarize in a sentence what they have learnt.

+- 4. Situar eventos en el tiempo.

+- Past simple

+- 11. Narrar acontecimientos pasados.

+- Past simple

-Contenidos 4.
-Situar eventos en el tiempo.Past simple 11.
-Narrar acontecimientos pasados.Past simple 2.1 Expresar oralmente textos breves sencillos, estructurados y comprensibles.
-2.4 Utilizar léxico relativo a asuntos cotidianos.
-Competencias específicas 2.5 Describir hechos , expresar opiniones de manera oral o escrita de forma clara. especificas 3.1 Planificar y participar en situaciones interactivas breves y sencillas.
+- 2.1 Expresar oralmente textos breves, sencillos, estructurados y comprensibles. - 2.4 Utilizar léxico relativo a asuntos cotidianos. - 2.5 Describir hechos, expresar opiniones de manera oral o escrita de forma clara.

+3.1 Planificar y participar en situaciones interactivas breves y sencillas.

 5.2 Utilizar los conocimientos y estrategias de mejora de la capacidad de comunicar y de aprender la lengua extranjera.

-To create a good classroom climate, a group dynamic is proposed.

-In this session we propose the dynamic entitled "What are you doing?", related to "communication" (see Annex 1).
+In order to create a good classroom climate, a group dynamic is proposed.
+In this first session, the dynamics of the "communication" block is proposed, specifically the dynamic entitled "What are you doing?" (see Annex 1), where you will find a brief explanation and the objective of the same.

 Can you explain this joke?
-Students can use the thinking routine What makes you say that? to explain it.
+Students can use the thinking routine What makes you say that? to explain the joke.